 3. Go from Malapascua to Pintuyan via Bogo

-An intermediate option, in case you don’t want to go via Kalanggaman, is to go to Pintuyan via Bogo.
+A good middle-ground option, in case you don’t want to go via Kalanggaman, is to go to Pintuyan via Bogo.
 Bogo is a city south of Maya and has a fairly important port (Polambato) with some ferries to Leyte.
 In this case, the route would be:

 1. Bangka from Malapascua to Maya.